MileHacker Logo

 • Practice standard hand hygiene to prevent seasonal flu or common colds.

-• Use insect repellent in summer to prevent mosquito-borne illnesses, though urban risk is low.
+• Use insect repellent in summer to prevent mosquito-diseases spread by vectors, though urban risk is minimal.

 Healthcare Access & Safety